truubo/truubo/README.md

 - decent in python and lua
 - smart dumbass

-Not working on any projects (or any you should know about...)
+I'm working on Aeroxan, which pumps new life into a version of (R) from 2012.

 That is all.
+I am Trubo.